Aureation

 Aureation ("to make golden", from aureus) is a device in arts of rhetoric that involves the "gilding" (or supposed heightening) of diction in one language by the introduction of terms from another, typically a classical language considered to be more prestigious.
-Aureation commonly involves other mannered rhetorical features in diction; for example circumlocution, which bears a relation to more native literary devices such as the kenning.
+Aureation commonly involves other mannered rhetorical features in diction, such as circumlocution, which bears a relation to more native literary devices such as the kenning.
 It can be seen as analogous to Gothic schools of ornamentation in carving, painting, or ceremonial armoury.

-In terms of prosody it stands in direct contrast to plain language and its use is sometimes regarded, by current standards of literary taste, as overblown and exaggerated.
-But aureated expression does not necessarily mean loss of precision or authenticity in poetry when handled by good practitioners.
+In terms of prosody, it stands in direct contrast to plain language, and its use is sometimes regarded as overblown and exaggerated by current standards of literary taste.
+However, aureated expression does not necessarily mean loss of precision or authenticity in poetry, especially when handled by good practitioners.

 Loanwords and neologisms

 In the context of language development, aureation can be seen as an extension of processes in which historically vernacular languages are expanded through loan words.
-In Europe this usually meant borrowings from Latin and Greek.
-The medieval and renaissance periods were a fertile time for such borrowings and in Germanic languages, such as English and Scots, Greek and Latinate coinages were particularly highlighted (see classical compounds especially), though this has sometimes been decried as pretentious, these coinages being criticized as inkhorn terms.
+In Europe, this usually meant borrowings from Latin and Greek.
+The medieval and Renaissance periods were a fertile time for such borrowings, and in Germanic languages, such as English and Scots, Greek and Latinate coinages were particularly highlighted (see classical compounds), though this has sometimes been decried as pretentious.
 While many classically derived loan words become useful new terms in the host language, some more mannered or polysyllabic aureations may tend to remain experimental and decorative curiosities.
-Words such as conservartix, pawsacioun, or vinarye envermaildy are examples in Scots.
+Words such as conservartix, pawsacioun, or vinarye envermaildy are Scots examples.

 In the British Isles, aureation has often been most associated with Scottish renaissance makars, especially William Dunbar or Gavin Douglas, who commonly drew on the rhetoric and diction of classical antiquity in their work.
-After Europe's colonial era widened the orbits of cultural contact, aureation could in theory draw on other ancient languages such as Sanskrit.
+After Europe's colonial era widened the orbits of cultural contact, aureation could, in theory, draw on other ancient languages such as Sanskrit.